 Ladders present unique opportunities for unsafe acts and unsafe conditions.
 Employees who use ladders must be trained in proper selection, inspection, use and storage.
 Improper use of ladders has caused a large percentage of accidents in the workplace.
 Use caution on ladders.

 OSHA reference: (29 CFR 1910.25, 1910.26, and 1910.27).

 Ladder Hazards

 Falls from ladders can result in broken bones and death.
-Ladder safety is a life saving program.
+Ladder safety is a lifesaving program at our company.

 Hazards include: